-Pope Francis Issues Lengthy Apostolic Letter on Universal Call to Holiness
+Pope Francis Issues Lengthy Apostolic Exhortation on Universal Call to Holiness

 In one particularly notable section, the Pope stresses that “equally sacred” to defending the lives of the unborn are the lives of the poor, the elderly exposed to “covert euthanasia” and those facing “every form of rejection.”

-As with every apostolic letter, the document begins with its title: “Rejoice and be glad” — Jesus’ words to those persecuted or humiliated for his sake.
+As with every apostolic exhortation or letter, the document begins with its title: “Rejoice and be glad” — Jesus’ words to those persecuted or humiliated for his sake.

 “The Lord asks everything of us, and in return he offers us true life, the happiness for which we were created,” the Pope begins.
 “He wants us to be saints and not to settle for a bland and mediocre existence,” and he reminds the faithful that the call to holiness “is present in various ways from the very first pages of the Bible.”